threeaus/image-prompt-generator/README.md

 ## English

-`image-prompt-generator` is an image prompt generation skill / instruction file for coding agents.
+`image-prompt-generator` is an image prompt generation skill file for coding agents.

-It is not limited to Codex.
-Any coding agent that supports custom skills, rules, instructions, prompts, or a similar mechanism can use this file.

 It turns short or abstract image ideas into visible scene details.
 The output includes a Chinese dimension breakdown and a complete English prompt ready for image generation.